Jamalosm/student_management_system/README.md

 student Management System
-   this is a simple management system built using python, tw
+   this is a simple management system built using python, tkinter and pymysql.it allows users to perform CRUD(create,read,Update,Delete)operations on student records.

+   ###Technologies Used###
+   Python
+   MYsql
+   Mysql connector

 #### How to Run this Project?